The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Attorney General Maura Healey is the chief lawyer and law enforcement officer of the Commonwealth of Massachusetts.

-Our mission at the Office of the State Treasurer and Receiver General of Massachusetts is to prudently manage and safeguard the state's public deposits and investments through sound business practices for the exclusive benefits of our citizens, and perform these duties with integrity, excellence, and leadership.
+Our mission at the Office of the State Treasurer and Receiver General of Massachusetts is to prudently manage and safeguard the state's public deposits and investments.

 The Office of State Auditor Suzanne M. Bump (OSA) conducts audits, investigations, and studies to promote accountability and transparency, improve performance, and make government work better.